 Allergies develop when your dog has become hypertensive to a certain protein that can incite an allergic reaction.
 Seasonal allergies tend to be caused by pollen present in the environment during a certain time of the year.
-Other environmental allergies can be caused by mold, dust, dandruff, which can be present year-round.
+Other environmental allergies can be caused by mold, dust, and dandruff, which can be present year-round.

 In addition, food can also be causing an allergic reaction.
-Although food allergies usually present as skin or gastrointestinal symptoms, in some rare cases they can cause sneezing.
+Although food allergies usually present as skin or gastrointestinal signs, in some rare cases they can cause sneezing.
 Allergies require some investigation and the management varies depending on the cause.

 Nasal and respiratory infections caused by bacteria, viruses, or fungus can all be the cause of constant sneezing in your dog.
 In some cases, infections of a tooth can also drain into the nasal cavity.
-Some infections are more serious than others, some are also more contagious.
+Some infections are more serious than others, and some are also more contagious.

 4. Nasal Mites

 Nasal mites are small parasites that get into a dog’s nasal passage while they are digging or playing in the dirt.
 Nasal mites are parasites of the species Pneumonyssoides caninum or Pneumonyssus caninum and are found all over the world.

 Especially in older dogs, nasal tumors can be the cause of sneezing.
 Nasal tumors are small masses growing and developing in the nasal passage.

 7. Dog Communication

 In some cases, sneezing is also part of the dog’s social behavioral repertoire.
 A dog can sneeze when it is playing, signaling excitement or happiness.
 Sneezing has also been observed as a behavior entailing submission to other dogs or humans.